Welcome. We are the National Capital Area chapter of the American Foundation for Suicide Prevention.

 The Chapter Leadership Council of the American Foundation for Suicide Prevention approved the application of the National Capital Area Chapter (NCAC) to become a local Chapter on July 1, 2010.
-The NCAC serves the greater Washington, DC metro area.
+The NCAC serves the Washington, DC, and Northern Virginia.

 Through our local chapter, we seek opportunities to help spread the word about suicide prevention and mental illness, highlight the many activities of AFSP National and our local chapter, and educate the public on the important research studies and results looking into the underlying risk factors that contribute to suicide.

 Dr. Lawrence Riso is Professor of Psychology at the American School of Professional Psychology/Argosy University and President of our local chapter of AFSP.
 He has served on the faculties of the University of Pittsburgh, Georgia State University, and theUniversityof Georgia.
 Dr. Riso is an author of over 50 articles, books, and book chapters on depressive disorders and psychotherapy.
 He has been a practicing clinical psychologist for over 15 years and has in the course of his research and clinical work, he has evaluated or treated hundreds of patients with varying levels of suicidality.